 - Egg noodles - Egg noodles are my favorite choice for soup recipes.
 If you don't have any on hand, these can be substituted with any small sized dried pasta.
 Check your pasta's cooking times and adjust the recipe as needed.

-What to serve with turkey noodle soup
+How to make creamy turkey noodle soup

 Cream based soups generally do not freeze and thaw well, so I do not recommend freezing this particular recipe.